MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P1-Basic-Concepts/content.md

 > Your first step is to create a new SpriteKit Xcode project, open Xcode and select `Create a new Xcode project`.
 Then select `iOS > Application > Game` as shown below:
 >
 > ![Select New game project](../Tutorial-Images/xcode_new_project.png)
+>
+> On the next screen, Give your product a name (i.e. "hoppy-bunny"), and make sure you select `Storyboard` as the User Interface

 ## Adding artwork